How to Share Claude HTML Artifacts

 Can I share a Claude HTML artifact with someone outside Claude?

-Yes, depending on Claude's current sharing controls and your plan.
-If you want a managed external artifact link, publish the HTML to BinHTML.
+Yes, depending on Claude's current sharing controls, product surface, and plan.
+If you want a managed external artifact link that is separate from the Claude workspace, publish the HTML to BinHTML.

 Does sharing a Claude artifact share my conversation?